RosyMapleMoth/The-Troubled-Train-LD49-submission/README.md

 ## Overview
-elevator pitch : Take on the role of the engineer of a train with many, MANY, issues!
+Elevator pitch : Take on the role of the engineer of a train with many, MANY, issues!
 Your company, the Mule Desert Express, has fitted their trains with state-of-the-art solutions to any issue that may present itself, but will you be able to utilize these effectively to keep the train safe?

 The concept is that you are the conductor of a train that needs to do small tasks for each train car to make sure that car functions as expected